ksamuel/Pyped/README.md

 Do NOT print.
 Each element will be printed automatically.

 Carreful with " and ', as you are dealing with bash and Python at the same time.

+When doing a split(), you remove the line break.
+You may want to explicitly add it back.

+If you don't want to print a line, just return None instead of a unicode string: it will be skipped.